-FIELD DESCRIPTION EXAMPLE DHCP Setup DHCP If set to Server , your Prestige can assign IP addresses, an IP default gateway and DNS servers to Windows 95, Windows NT and other systems that support the DHCP client.
+FIELD DESCRIPTION DHCP Setup DHCP If set to Server , your Prestige can assign IP addresses, an IP default gateway and DNS servers to Windows 95, Windows NT and other systems that support the DHCP client.
 If set to None , the DHCP server will be disabled.
 If set to Relay , the Prestige acts as a surrogate DHCP server and relays DHCP requests and responses between the remote server and the clients.
 Enter the IP address of the actual, remote DHCP server in the Remote DHCP Server in this case.
-When DHCP is used, the following items need to be set: Server (default) Client IP Pool Starting Address 5 192.168.1.33 Size of Client IP Pool This field specifies the size or count of the IP address pool.
-32 Primary DNS Server Secondary DNS Server Enter the IP addresses of the DNS servers.
+When DHCP server is used, the following items need to be set: Client IP Pool Starting Address This field specifies the first of the contiguous addresses in the IP address pool.
+Size of Client IP Pool This field specifies the size or count of the IP address pool.
+Primary DNS Server Secondary DNS Server Enter the IP addresses of the DNS servers.
 The DNS servers are passed to the DHCP clients along with the IP address and the subnet mask.
+Remote DHCP Serve If Relay is selected in the DHCP field above then enter the IP address of the actual remote DHCP server here.